Study at St. Edward's as an Exchange Student

 You must first be nominated by your home university; check with your home university exchange coordinator for more information.
 Once nominated, you will:

 - Passport photo page.
 Dual nationals will upload a copy of the passport you plan to travel with.
 U.S. citizens will upload your U.S. passport photo page.

 - Official Transcript: Submit an official transcript from your home university, including final grades for the most recent completed semester.
 Include an English translation.

 Next Steps, Visa Information and J-1 Regulations

 Once we receive all application materials, it usually takes a week to get your admission notice by email.
 You’ll receive information about activating your St. Edward’s online account, including your St. Edward’s email address.

 ISS will issue your DS-2019 form after you’re admitted.
 This form is required for your J-1 student visa application.
 If you’re an ISEP student, ISEP will issue your form.
-When your DS-2019 is ready, we’ll mail it to your home university along with instructions for applying for your J-1 visa.
+When your DS-2019 is ready, we’ll mail it to the address provided on the Apply DS2019 document, along with instructions for applying for your J-1 visa.

 While waiting for your DS-2019 to arrive, you will:

 - Activate your St. Edward’s University account using your account activation code.

 - Submit proof of your bacterial meningitis vaccination and COVID vaccination requirements.

 - Register for or waive the university’s health insurance coverage.
 You’ll be billed for health insurance if you don’t waive by the 11th class day.

-- Review Hillstart, an online course to complete tasks like submitting your housing application and registering for Orientation.
+- Review Hillstart, an online pre-orientation course to complete tasks like submitting your advising information, registering for orientation and applying for housing (Exchange students are required to live on campus).
 Your Hillstart invitation will be sent to your St. Edward's email account.

 Apply for Your J-1 Visa